AANOTHERWORLD/Render_Up/README.md

 ## Notes

-- Model versions are pinned in `.env.example` for reproducibility.
+- Model versions are pinned in `backend/.env.example` for reproducibility.
 - Logs include a request id and timing for debugging.